SFDO-Community-Sprints/food-pantry-commons/README.md

 Theodore Theoharis | Contributor |

 ## Future Contributions
+- Develop project leadership to shepard the project forward
 - An editable ERD to make changes from the original Impact Labs data model
 - Refinement of Solution Outline
 - Add to User Stories
 - Identify a pilot process
+- Consider the format for a solution delivery

 ***